Why Go to Golden CO?

 Tours begin with a narrated drive around Golden’s charmingly rustic main streets, followed by a walk through the malting, brewing and packaging sections of the plant.

-Go Tubing on Clear Creek, Downtown Golden
+DO: Tubing on Clear Creek, Downtown Golden

 Yes, even Colorado mountain towns can get oppressively hot in summer.
 So, join the crowds, rent a floaty tube from a downtown merchant, and walk a few paces to Clear Creek.
 You certainly won’t be alone cooling off in the calm water.
+Tube Golden through Adventure West provides tubes and two shuttle rides, saving tubers the 2 1/2 mile walk to put-in.
+Check website for costs.

 VISIT: Buffalo Bill Museum and Grave